Veliko Tarnovo: Prehistory and antiquity

 Veliko Tarnovo is one of the oldest settlements in Bulgaria, with a history of more than five millennia.
 The first traces of human presence, dating from the 3rd millennium BC, were discovered on Trapezitsa Hill.

 First Bulgarian state

 Tarnovo was a stronghold of the First Bulgarian Empire.
 A number of coins, specimens and ceramics from the First Bulgarian State were found on the hills on which the capital city of Tarnovgrad stretched.
 The city was important for the first Bulgarian state.
 There was an important military garrison in it.
-In the church of St. Forty Martyrs specimens were found that historians believe are the work of Bulgarians from Volga Bulgaria.
+In the Holy Forty Martyrs Church specimens were found that historians believe are the work of Bulgars from Volga Bulgaria.

 Uprising of Asen and Peter

 The Uprising of Asen and Peter began on 26 October 1185, the feast day of St. Demetrius of Thessaloniki, and ended with the restoration of Bulgaria with the creation of the Second Bulgarian Empire, ruled by the Asen dynasty.
-Old Tarnovo would once again serve as the capital.
+Old Tarnovo would serve as the capital.